This is by far my absolute FAVORITE gluten-free bread recipe.

 Instead of gluten, we’re working with gums and yeast.
 So there is a proofing, but only after you’ve poured your dough-batter into the pans.

-Here are a couple important things to note:
+Here are a couple important things to note about this gluten free bread recipe:

 - I have only made this bread with my own flour blend recipe, so I can’t vouch for how other gluten-free flour blends would work.